Directive Principles of State Policy (DPSP): UPSC Previous Year Questions (PYQs)

 (d) 1, 2 and 3

-Answer: (d)
+✅ Correct Answer: (d)

 Explanation:

-Directive Principles.
-Fundamental Duties (Art.
-51A) reflect civic and moral
+Fundamental Duties reflect civic responsibilities

 (a) Directive Principles of State Policy